davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 - Minimal probability mass before ~20 years
 - A steep probability rise between 50–70 years

-The ensemble plot illustrates not just the best-fit curve, but the *range of plausible distributions* given uncertainty in the literature.<br><br>
+The ensemble plot illustrates not just the best-fit curve, but the *range of plausible distributions* given uncertainty in the literature.

-## 7. Ensuring Reproducibility
+## Ensuring Reproducibility

 Reproducibility is essential for transparent modeling, peer review, and regulatory or client submissions.